CalyxOS/calyxos.org/pages/install/verify/index.md

 ### Mirrors

-The minisign signatures and SHA256 checksums are also stored in a git repository mirrored to multiple places:
+The minisign signatures and SHA256 checksums are all also stored in a git repository mirrored to multiple places:

 1. <https://gitlab.com/CalyxOS/releases>
 2. <https://github.com/CalyxOS/releases>